 Not everything can be automated or outsourced.
 And unfortunately, I want to do far too many things in life.
 So across those that I can’t automate or pay to get help with, I need to be more pragmatic about what I can achieve.
 In order to deprioritize, I’m minimizing shallow work and focusing on productivity over business.

 In his book Deep Work, Cal Newport comments on a habit that I’ve increasingly faced: using busyness as a proxy for productivity.
 Many people use busy activities like hitting inbox zero, to convince themselves or those around them that they’re productive.
-But business is not productivity.
+But busyness is not productivity.
 This surfaces for me personally in surfing Twitter, reading a boatload of email newsletters, or rewriting my todo lists.
 I make excuses about why these are beneficial to my existence, but in reality, they are distracting me from the things I truly want to create or achieve.

 “If I organize my life in such a way that I get lots of long, consecutive, uninterrupted time-chunks, I can write novels.
 [If I instead get interrupted a lot] what replaces it?
 Instead of a novel that will be around for a long time… there is a bunch of e-mail messages that I have sent out to individual persons.” - Deep Work